Versailles wedding hall disaster: Aftermath

 Following the disaster, the "Versailles Law" was passed by the Parliament of Israel.
 This law established a special committee responsible for treating the people injured in the disaster.
 Moreover, an official investigation committee was established by the then Prime Minister Ariel Sharon under the leadership of the former judge Vardimos Zeiler, who was in charge of the security of public places and buildings.
 The Zeiler Committee on Building Safety investigated both the Versailles wedding hall collapse as well as the Maccabiah bridge collapse which had occurred four years earlier in 1997, and released its final report in December 2003.

+Multiple individuals were arrested shortly after the disaster.
 In October 2004, the three owners of Versailles wedding hall — Avraham Adi, Uri Nisim, and Efraim Adiv – were convicted of causing death by negligence and causing damage by negligence.
 Adi and Adiv were sentenced to 30 months' imprisonment while Nisim was sentenced to four months of community service.

 The wedding hall was subsequently demolished, and as of 2023 the site remained unoccupied and sealed.
-Across the street from the site is a memorial garden with names of victims inscribed on a wall.
+Across the street from the site is a memorial garden with the names of the victims inscribed on a wall.

-In May 2007, Eli Ron and three engineers involved in the building's construction were sentenced to prison by the Jerusalem District Court.
+In December 2006, the court convicted four men for negligent charges.
+In May 2007, these men were formally sentenced by the Jerusalem District Court.
 Eli Ron received a four-year sentence, Shimon Kaufman and Dan Sheffer 22 months, and Uri Pessah six months.
-In December 2006, the court convicted all three men of causing death by negligence and sabotage by negligence.